Photoperiodism: Short-day plants

-Short-day plants flower when the night lengths exceed their critical photoperiod.
+Short-day (also called long-night) plants flower when the night lengths exceed their critical photoperiod.
 They cannot flower under short nights or if a pulse of artificial light is shone on the plant for several minutes during the night; they require a continuous period of darkness before floral development can begin.
 Natural nighttime light, such as moonlight or lightning, is not of sufficient brightness or duration to interrupt flowering.

-In general, short-day (i.e. long-night) plants flower as days grow shorter (and nights grow longer) after 21 June in the northern hemisphere, which is during summer or fall.
+Short-day plants flower as days grow shorter (and nights grow longer) after 21 September in the northern hemisphere, which is during summer or fall.
 The length of the dark period required to induce flowering differs among species and varieties of a species.

 Photoperiodism affects flowering by inducing the shoot to produce floral buds instead of leaves and lateral buds.

 Some short-day facultative plants are: